alzearafat/zealab-theme/README.md

 **Zealab Theme - Clean, Minimalist, Responsive WordPress Theme**

 I made this WordPress theme for my own personal blog (http://zealab.com), with clean, simplicity and readability in mind.
-Because I want to focus on content rather than design, So don't expect too much...  ;-)
+Because I want to focus on content rather than design, So don't expect too much...
+But it gets the job done ;-)

 HOW TO INSTALL